 Your body responds to stimuli that are grounded in memory; this can be from sounds, sights or other things, but commonly an alarm clock.
 Beyond this, it's up to you to carve out exactly how your day needs to go so that you can be as effective as possible.

 Your schedule is the guide for how successfully or unsuccessfully your day will go.
 While it's important to be as on your schedule as possible, it's important to maintain realistic standards and understand that sometimes things pop up.
+You can use daily planners to keep your schedule organized.

 It's impossible to hit every part of your schedule every time correctly.
 Sometimes you have to plan for when things don't go exactly right and not get discouraged.